Thomas Edwin Mostyn: Biography

 Although born in Liverpool in 1864, Mostyn was raised in Manchester.
 He studied at the Manchester Academy of Fine Arts, and had exhibited at the Royal Academy by the time he was 29.
 He entered the school of Sir Hubert Von Herkomer in 1893, where he created paintings in a realistic style that often depicted the poverty of the working classes.
 By the end of World War I, Mostyn's style was changing, preferring to depict enchanted garden scenes, which he would become most famous for.
-He held several solo exhibitions in the Fine Art Society, London during the 1920s.
+He held several solo exhibitions in the Fine Art Society, London during the 1920s, and was also a member of the New Society of Artists..
 Mostyn died in Manchester, in 1930, aged 66.

 Legacy

 Mostyn's works are often offered at auction, even up to today.
-In September 2003, a work of his (Portrait of a lady, three-quarter-length, in a green and gold dress – see here) sold at Christie's for £39,950, almost 800% more than high-estimate of £5,000, and broke the record price for a work by the artist.
+In September 2003, a work of his (Portrait of a lady, three-quarter-length, in a green and gold dress – see here) sold at Christie's for £39,950, almost 800% more than the high-estimate of £5,000, and broke the record price for a work by the artist.